-If bad weather is forecasted for a scheduled race, the track owner will try his/her best to announce cancelation as soon as he/she feels.
+If bad weather is forecasted for a scheduled race, the track owner will try his/her best to announce cancelation as soon as he/she feel.
 It is their duty and privilege to try to complete each and every event.
 Scheduled events may or may not be rescheduled depending upon the available dates or weather.
 This will be at the discretion of the track owner.
 The announcements of rain dates will be announced on Liberty Raceway Park’s website (www.daytonaofdirt.com), Facebook, and on Bob’s 4-Cycle.

 If during a race event, the weather turns into rain/snow/sleet and qualifying has been completed, the race is a completed event.
 No refunds will be given.

 If during a race event and qualifying is in progress, it is the tracks decision whether to stop qualifying or not.
 Safety is of the utmost importance.

 Helmet will be 2005 Snell approved and up.
 All helmets are to be fastened snuggly while on the track.